4nth0ny1/t3-manage-it/README.md

 On the backend, I used PlanetscaleDB, Prisma and tRPC.
 This combination is wildly productive and makes making a deployed typesafe full stack app a breeze.

-In 2 lines of code I can have my backend connected to my frontend.
+In 2 lines of code, I can have my backend connected to my frontend.

 Backend